 FY2017 Federal Budget Status

-The House and Senate Appropriations Committees have each approved their respective FY2017 Labor, HHS and Education Appropriations bills for the fiscal year that begins October 1, 2016.
+Earlier this year, the House and Senate Appropriations Committees approved their respective FY2017 Labor, HHS and Education Appropriations bills for the fiscal year that begins October 1, 2016.
 It is unclear at this time when the bills will be voted on by the full House and Senate.
-It is expected that a continuing resolution will likely be approved for some period of time in the fall while final budget negotiations occur.
 For more information related to the federal budget, check out ECEC’s federal budget page.

 Elementary and Secondary Education Act